EventEnrichment/ZenPacks.EE.HelloWorld/README.md

    LOG.info('Hello World!\n')
 </pre>

-After modifying files, return to the top level directory and create the egg file.
+After modifying files, return to the top level directory and create the egg file by issuing the following command:

-Issue the following command in the top level directory of the ZenPack:

 <pre>python2.7 setup.py bdist_egg</pre>

 Now you can start back up at step 1) above. :)

-I have this alias in my .bash_aliases:
+The following alias is a useful addition to .bash_aliases:

 alias eggman='python2.7 setup.py bdist_egg'